orbeon/orbeon-forms-doc/form-runner/feature/confirmation-page.md

 ## Form Builder user interface

-You open the "Confirmation Page Templates" dialog from the Form Builder "Advanced" tab.
+You open the "Confirmation Page Settings" dialog from the Form Builder "Advanced" tab.

 ![Advanced tab in Form Builder toolbox](../images/advanced-tab.webp)

-The "Confirmation Page Templates" dialog allows you to create multiple templates, with a name and optional language.
+The "Confirmation Page Settings" dialog allows you to create multiple templates, each with a name and optional language.
 The confirmation page selects a template as follows:

 - All the templates that are for a specific language which doesn't correspond to the current language are filtered out.
 - If at least one template which corresponds to the current language exists, the first such template is used, following the order in which they are defined in the form.